“I am sorry”: Zuckerberg faces congressional inquisition

 WASHINGTON (AP) — After privately assuring senators that his company will do better, Facebook CEO Mark Zuckerberg is undergoing a two-day congressional inquisition that will be very public — and possibly pivotal for the massive social networking company he created.

-He’s apologized many times already, to users and the public, but it is the first time in his career that he has gone before Congress.
-Zuckerberg will testify before a joint hearing of the Senate Judiciary and Commerce Committees on Tuesday and before a House panel on Wednesday.
+Zuckerberg has apologized many times already, to users and the public, but it is the first time in his career that he has gone before Congress.
+He will testify before a joint hearing of the Senate Judiciary and Commerce committees on Tuesday and before a House panel on Wednesday.

 “We didn’t take a broad enough view of our responsibility, and that was a big mistake,” he says in the remarks.
 “It was my mistake, and I’m sorry.
 I started Facebook, I run it, and I’m responsible for what happens here.”